Sign in

 Shipping Containers Vs. Storage Trailers: Which is Right for Your Business?

-The most common way to transport a modified shipping container &#; and the most recommended &#; is by using a tractor trailer.
-However, there are occasions in which mounting a container on a trailer with a chassis (a frame on wheels that carries the container) is the best solution.
+The most common and recommended method for transporting a modified shipping container is by using a tractor-trailer.
+However, certain scenarios may necessitate mounting the container on a chassis (a frame on wheels that carries the container).

 Can You Put a Shipping Container on a Trailer?

-Typically, modified shipping containers are placed directly on the ground or pre-poured foundation, where they serve as storage units, workspaces, shelters, and other facilities.
-However, they can instead be securely positioned on a trailer by using a specialty forklift or crane.
-Below are two use cases in which a chassis (sometimes referred to as a shipping container trailer) was the right solution to solve a height or location challenge.
+Typically, modified shipping containers are placed directly on the ground or on a pre-poured foundation.
+However, they can also be securely positioned on a trailer using a specialty forklift or crane.
+Here are two scenarios where a chassis (or shipping container trailer) was the right solution to meet height or location challenges.

-This shipping container-based storage will be level with warehouse loading docks thanks to the chassis.
+This setup ensured the container-based storage was flush with the warehouse loading docks, thanks to the chassis.

-Transporting a shipping container from place to place when mounted on a chassis is simple.
-Generally, our customers use a six-wheel chassis with 10-ply tires and a gooseneck hitch suited for a heavy-duty pickup truck.
+Transporting a container mounted on a chassis is straightforward.
+Most customers use a six-wheel chassis with 10-ply tires and a gooseneck hitch suited for a heavy-duty pickup truck.

-Think a chassis trailer might make a modified shipping container even more appropriate for your next project?
-We&#;re happy to help you determine if this method of raising and/or transporting your container meets your specific functionality or location needs.
-Just reach out with your questions by contacting us at 877-704- or emailing .
+Thinking a chassis trailer could make a modified shipping container more suitable for your project?
+We can help determine if this method meets your specific needs.
+Contact us at 877-704- or email us for more information.

 Comments